spox/batali-infuse/README.md

 ## Infusing Batali

-This gem infuses Batali into `chef-client` to perform cookbook resolution locally on the node, and request the solution set from the Chef Server.
+This gem infuses Batali into `chef-client` to perform cookbook resolution locally on the node and request the solution set from the Chef Server.

 ## Origin of the infusion